Anuraag03/CMS_AutoEnroller/README.md

 ##A Python Script that automates the enrolling process of the course management system of BITS Pilani Hyd Campus

-This program uses the Selenium module of python majorly to automate the entire process of enrolling into the CMS **You can find an .exe named *cms_enroller.exe* to directly run the script as an executable file without requiring to import modules or using an IDE**
+This program uses the Selenium module of python majorly to automate the entire process of enrolling into the CMS **You can find a .exe named *cms_enroller.exe* in the dist folder to directly run the script as an executable file without requiring to import modules or using an IDE**

 ### Future Plans for the Script:
  Improve the logic and creater a faster , smaller size script